-For the Christian Visitor All Minutes of Ordination.
+For the Christian Visitor Minutes of Ordination.

-now that it was as new and wonderful as ever.
-It was one of the keys to Germany during the Middle Responsive to a call from the Baptist church Newcastle, a council met at that place on the 24t Ages, and its occupant was always regarded as among the most favored princess of Europe.
-The inst., to consider the propriety of ordaining Brothe ambition of an invading army was invariably directed toward it.
-It was splendid in the extreme before its thick walls were first shattered by the thunderbolt Council organized by the appointment of-Rev. E. C. Cady, Moderator ; of war.
-Five times it has been bombarded, twice laid in ashes, and three times taken by assault and Rev A. B. Macdonald, Secretary delivered over to pillage.
-Tilly, after a month's Prayer by Rev. Mr. Carey.
-Minutes of churc bombardment, allowed his wild troops to glut their passion for three days in succession ; and one more There appeared as accredited members of the Cour cruel and brutal than he, Melac, permitted his ra-vaging Frenchmen to cominit such nameless offences From 1st Range-Rev. H. Charlton and Brothe McVicker and Samuel Jenkins.
-Jemseg-Rev. A. B. Macdonald and Deacons Ben Titus and Geo.
+Responsive to a call from the Baptist church Newcastle, a council met at that place on the 24t inst., to consider the propriety of ordaining Brothe Peter McLeod.

+Council organized by the appointment of-Rev. E. C. Cady, Moderator; Rev A. B. Macdonald, Secretary Prayer by Rev. Mr. Carey.
+Minutes of churc meeting read.
+There appeared as accredited members of the Cour

+From 1st Range-Rev. H. Chariton and Brothe McVicker and Samuel Jenkins.
+Jemseg - Rev. A. B. Macdonald and Deacons Ben

+Titus and Geo.
 Colwell.
 Scotch Town-Rev. J. R. Strang, Bros.
 D. C. Stil well and Abner Balmain.

-Salmon Greek-Deacons William Fleming, Tho-Lloyd.
-Portland-Rev. E. C. Cady, Bro.
-J. S. May an Robert May.
-Germain street-Rev. G. M. W. Carey, and De:
+Salmon Creek-Deacons William Fleming, Thor Portland-Rev. E. C. Cady, Bro.
+J. S. May an

+Robert May.
+Germain street-Rev. G. M. W. Carev. and Der

-W. H. Hall.
-Newcastle-Bros.
-Thomas Flowers, G. D. Builey Esq., Duncan Bailey, and Deacons Albright, Ree and Flowers.
-By invitation, Rev. T. H. Porter, Jun., of Nort Sidney, C. B., took his seat as a member of th Council The Council, having listened to a relation of th candidate's christian experience and call to the min istry ; also to a thorough examination of his view touching Faith, Practice and Discipline, it was there fore unanimously Resolved, That we consider Brother McLeod's es perience, call to the ministry and religious views a highly satisfactory, and that we proceed at onco to ha ardination.
-The ordination was conducted in the following or der · ---Prehminary service by Rev. H. Charlton.
+W H Hall Newcastle-Bros.
+Thomas Flowers, G. D. Builey Esq., Duncan Bailey, and Deacons Albright, Reed istry; also to a thorough examination of his view ouching Faith, Practice and Discipline, it was there fore unanimously Resolved.
+That we consider Brother McLeod's ex perience, call to the ministry and religious views a highly satisfactory, and that we proceed at once to he ordination.
+The ordination was conducted in the following or

+By invitation, Rev. T. H. Porter, Jun., of Nort Sidney, C. B., took his seat as a member of th Conneil.
+The Council, having listened to a relation of the andidate's christian experience and call to the min

+Preliminary service by Rev. H. Charlton.
 Sermon by Rev. G. M. W. Carey.
-Text.
-Eph. ii 8: "Unto me, who am less than the least of a saints, is this grace given, that I should preac among the Gentiles the unsearchable riches (Christ."
+Text, Eph. ii 8: "Unto me, who am less than the least of a saints, is this grace given, that I should preac among the Gentiles the unsearchable riches

 Prayer by the Rev. E. C. Cady.
 Charge to the church, Rev. T. II.
 Porter.
 Charge to the candidate, Rev. J. R. Strang.
 Right hand of fellowship, Rev. A. B. Macdonald.
 Benediction, Rev. P. McLeod.

-E. C. CADY, Moderator.
-A. B. MACDONALD, Secretury.
+E. C. CADY.
+Moderator.
+A. B. MACDONALD, Secretary.